hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 # now ADD any lines where wish to expose folders
 # separately to, but as well as in, the overlayed folder tree, eg
-# THE ENTRIES BELOW MUST EXACTLY MATCH THE FOLDERS YOU WISH DLNA TO EXPOSE
+# THE ENTRIES BELOW MUST EXACTLY MATCH THE FOLDERS WE WISH DLNA TO EXPOSE
 media_dir=PVA,/srv/overlay/ClassicMovies
 media_dir=PVA,/srv/overlay/Documentaries
 media_dir=PVA,/srv/overlay/Footy